jkatsioloudes/War-of-Life/README.md

 * If, when it is his/her turn, a player cannot move anywhere, then the game is declared a stalemate and is drawn.
 * If one player has no pieces left on the board, then that player loses and the other player wins.
 * If the game lasts for 250 moves without a winner, then it is declared an exhausted draw.

+## The Strategies

+#### Bloodlust ####
+This strategy chooses the next move for a player to be the one which (after Conway’s crank) produces the board state with the fewest number of opponent’s pieces on the board (ignoring the player’s own pieces).

+#### Self Preservation ####
+This strategy chooses the next move for a player to be the one which (after Conway’s crank) produces the board state with the largest number of that player’s pieces on the board (ignoring the opponent’s pieces).

+#### Land Grab ####
+This strategy chooses the next move for a player to be the one which (after Conway’s crank) produces the board state which maximises this function: Number of Player’s pieces – Number of Opponent’s pieces.

+#### Minimax ####
+This strategy looks two-ply ahead using the heuristic measure described in the Land Grab strategy.
+It should follow the minimax principle and take into account the opponent’s move after the one being chosen for the current player.